Almost coherent modules and almost coherent sheaves: Almost mathematics on ringed sites

 \begin{defn} We define the {\it category of almost $\O_X$-modules} as the quotient category

 \end{defn}

-Now we want to define the category $\bf{Mod}_{\O_X^a}$ of $\O_X^a$-modules that we will show to be equivalent to $\bf{Mod}_{\O_X}^a$.
-We recall that the almostification functor $(-)^a$ is exact on the level of modules and commutes with arbitrary products.
+Now we define the category $\bf{Mod}_{\O_X^a}$ of $\O_X^a$-modules that we will show to be equivalent to $\bf{Mod}_{\O_X}^a$.
+We recall that the almostification functor $(-)^a$ is exact and commutes with arbitrary products.
 This allows us to define the almost structure sheaf: